 - Our hospice team will promote a strong bond between the patient, their loved ones and the health care provider.

-When Hospice and Palliative Care of Tidewater receives a referral, a call is made to the patient and their family to set up a time for a consultation.
+When Hospice and Palliative Care receives a referral, a call is made to the patient and their family to set up a time for a consultation.
 The consultation may take place in the patients home or wherever makes them most comfortable.
 On some occasions a social worker will accompany the registered nurse upon the initial consultation.
 During the consultation, the hospice philosophy and services offered will be reviewed.
 Any questions/concerns that the patient or family may have will be answered to the best of our knowledge.

 At this time, if the physician has approved the hospice services, the patient or patient’s representative may choose to be admitted to the hospice program – the registered nurse and/or social worker will review over all of the necessary paperwork required to begin services.